oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_key_management_verified_data_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>Denotes whether the value of the message parameter is a raw message or a message digest.
-The default value, RAW,indicates a message.
+The default value, RAW, indicates a message.
 To indicate a message digest, enter DIGEST.</div>
                                                         </td>
             </tr>
                                 <tr>